 Born in Florida, Cherise Leiter received a Bachelor of Music degree in Music Theory and a Master of Music degree in Composition from the University of Florida where she studied with Dr. Budd Udell.
-She relocated to Colorado and is currently Professor of music at Metropolitan State College of Denver, where she teaches music theory and composition.
+She relocated to Colorado and is currently Professor of music at Metropolitan State University of Denver, where she teaches music theory and composition.

 A composer with works for choir, piano, opera, voice, carillon, orchestra and assorted chamber ensembles; her compositions have been performed in the United States, Canada, Scotland, France, Italy, Romania, and Japan.
 Her works have been finalists in the Ithaca College 25th Annual Choral Composition Contest, the Outside the Bach’s Competition, the Flute New Music Competition, and the Columbia Summer Winds 2016 Composition Contest.
 She won the Braintree/Nashoba Valley Chorale choral competition with Three Songs for the Soul, and the Ars Nova Composition Competition with Sister Maude.
 Her cycle Love Letters from a War was a vocal winner in the Boston Metro Opera competition and received an Honorable Mention from the 2010 NATS competition.
 American Folk Suite, a cycle for soprano and flute received a Merit Award from Boston Metro Opera in 2014, and The Life in a Day for flute, guitar, and cello won the Flute New Music Chamber Music competition in 2017.
 She was a featured composer at the New Music Symposium in Colorado Springs, the University of Central Missouri’s New Music Festival, the Aspen Composer’s Conference, the Hartford (Connecticut) Women Composer Festival, the Atlantic Center for the Arts, the Music By Women Festival, Brush Creek Foundation for the Arts, and at June in Buffalo.
 She is a member of ASCAP.

 In her spare time, she is an avid knitter, hiker, swimmer, cook, and bibliophile.
 She also has a vested interest in anything made of chocolate.